smartcontractkit/documentation/docs/chainlink-automation/introduction.md

 ### Custom logic trigger

-To use a custom logic trigger, you must make your contract [compatible](../compatible-contracts/) with the `AutomationCompatibleInterface` contract.
+To use a custom logic trigger, you must make your contract [compatible](../compatible-contracts/) with the `KeeperCompatibleInterface` contract.

 1. Open the Chainlink Automation app.